 A prenuptial agreement can show exactly the opposite!
 Each party can write in protections for their own assets, to shield their spouse from bad credit, and to ensure a fair and equitable payout in a divorce.

 One the prenup is in place, that doesn't mean it stands forever.
 If you experience a major change in your marriage regarding assets, income, or debt, you may alter your agreement to outline new rules and protections.

 5. They don't require an attorney

-Unfortunately, despite the rise in online DIY legal services, a prenuptial agreement should always be handled by a qualified family attorney in Santa Monica, or city near you.
+Unfortunately, despite the rise in online DIY legal services, a prenuptial agreement should always be handled by a qualified family attorney in Los Angeles, or city near you.
 Don't leave this important document to a website!

 6. They only concern money

 While material assets are a common thing to protect in a prenup, you can also include provisions for childcare, credit card debt, and the care of aging parents into this document.
 Both past investments and possible future circumstances can be planned for.

 These handy legal agreements actually become part of an individual's estate plan, and can be called forth in the case of serious illness, incapacitation, or death.
 A divorce is not the only circumstance that makes a prenup useful.

 Are you ready to talk with an experienced attorney about your upcoming marriage?
 Reach out to our office today and learn more about how a prenup may benefit you!